microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

           - `[ShowInAddressList <Boolean?>]`: Do not use in Microsoft Graph.
 Manage this property through the Microsoft 365 admin center instead.
 Represents whether the user should be included in the Outlook global address list.
 See Known issue.
           - `[SignInActivity <IMicrosoftGraphSignInActivity>]`: signInActivity
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[LastNonInteractiveSignInDateTime <DateTime?>]`: The last non-interactive sign-in date for a specific user.
-You can use this field to calculate the last time a client attempted (either successfully or unsuccessfully) to sign in to the directory the directory on behalf of a user.
+You can use this field to calculate the last time a client attempted to sign into the directory the directory on behalf of a user.
 Because some users may use clients to access tenant resources rather than signing into your tenant directly, you can use the non-interactive sign-in date to along with lastSignInDateTime to identify inactive users.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.
 Microsoft Entra ID maintains non-interactive sign-ins going back to May 2020.
 For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
             - `[LastNonInteractiveSignInRequestId <String>]`: Request identifier of the last non-interactive sign-in performed by this user.
             - `[LastSignInDateTime <DateTime?>]`: The last interactive sign-in date and time for a specific user.
-You can use this field to calculate the last time a user attempted (either successfully or unsuccessfully) to sign in to the directory the directory with an interactive authentication method.
+You can use this field to calculate the last time a user attempted to sign into the directory the directory with an interactive authentication method.
 This field can be used to build reports, such as inactive users.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.
 Microsoft Entra ID maintains interactive sign-ins going back to April 2020.
 For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
             - `[LastSignInRequestId <String>]`: Request identifier of the last interactive sign-in performed by this user.
-            - `[LastSuccessfulSignInDateTime <DateTime?>]`: The datetime of the user's most recent successful sign in activity.
-            - `[LastSuccessfulSignInRequestId <String>]`: The requestID of the last successful signIn.
           - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
 If this happens, the application must acquire a new refresh token by requesting the authorized endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
           - `[Skills <String[]>]`: A list for the user to enumerate their skills.
 Returned only on $select.
           - `[Sponsors <IMicrosoftGraphDirectoryObject[]>]`: The users and groups responsible for this guest user's privileges in the tenant and keep the guest user's information and access updated.
 (HTTP Methods: GET, POST, DELETE.).
 Supports $expand.